Skip to main content

 Once the supervisory committee has agreed that you have completed all necessary laboratory experiments needed for writing your thesis, you will have time to prepare the thesis and schedule a defence:

-• MSc students: maximum of four months
+• MSc students: maximum of three months

 • PhD students: maximum of six months